Stevie Wonder

 Stevie Wonder and Yolanda Simmons

-Another two children, Sophia and Kwame, were born to the musician by another lover, whose name was never revealed to the public.
+The musician had two more children, Sophia and Kwame, with another partner whose identity was never made public.

-In 2001, the music legend married fashion designer Karen Millard.
+In 2001, Wonder married fashion designer Karen Millard.
 She gave birth to two sons, Kailand and Mandla.

 Stevie Wonder and Karen Millard